 Whether you’re a business owner, a salesperson, or a customer, it’s important to understand the difference between manipulation vs persuasion.

-As a customer, being mindful of manipulative tactics can help you notice when someone is trying to sway your purchasing decisions in their best interest without considering your interests.
+As a customer, being mindful of manipulative tactics can help you notice when someone is trying to sway your purchasing decisions in their best interest without considering your needs or interests.

 Think of a car salesman trying to convince you that a two-seater Porsche is your best option when you’ve expressed that you have a family and have been looking for a seven-seater.

-As a business, understanding the difference between persuasion and manipulation can help you avoid unhappy customers and orient your sales strategy so that the customer knows they are being looked after.
+As a business, understanding the fine line between persuasion and manipulation can help you avoid unhappy customers and orient your sales strategy so that the customer knows they are being looked after.

 So, what is manipulation, what is persuasion, and what is the difference between the two?